Is Spread Betting Tax Free In The UK?

 • Profits liable to capital gains tax (up to 20% of the profits)

-As you can see, spread betting has much lower overall trading fees than traditional trading forms.
-This depends on the broker’s trading fees hence we strongly recommend reviewing our UK spread betting platform page prior to choosing a broker.
+This does depend on the individual broker’s fees, however.
+So we strongly recommend reviewing our UK spread betting platform page before you choose a broker.

 FAQ